gyorokpeter/puzzle_solutions/aoc/2021/day9.md

 0 0 0 0 0 0 0 0 0 0
 0 0 0 0 0 0 5 0 0 0
 ```
 We also need to add one but only to the nonzero values.
-We can add the boolean matrix to achieve
+We can add the boolean low-points matrix to
-this:
+achieve this:
 ```q
 q)g+a*g
 0 2 0 0 0 0 0 0 0 1